xonsh/xonsh/docs/windows.rst

 Color style
 --------------------------------
-The default dark red and blue colors are complete unreadable in Windows' default terminal.
-To give new a the best experience Xonsh automatically replaces some of the dark colors with more readable alternatives (e.g. blue becomes cyan).
+The dark red and blue colors are complete unreadable in Windows' default terminal.
+To give new users the best experience Xonsh automatically replaces some of the dark colors with more readable alternatives (e.g. blue becomes cyan).
 The behaviour is controlled with the ``$INTENSIFY_COLORS_ON_WIN`` environment variable.

 It is possible to configure the Windows console with readable default colors.
-This following `xterm_colors.reg`_ registry file will configure the colors to more reable defaults.
+This following `console_colors.reg`_ registry file will configure the colors to more reable defaults.

 With better colors configured, ``$INTENSIFY_COLORS_ON_WIN`` can be disabled and